-Welcome to my personal collection of Original and Unique Domain Names: Available to buy now, lease or make a bid for.
-Simply click the domains name, to be taken to its Landing Page; where you can make an offer, enquire about leasing or purchase the Domain, via Sedo or eBay .
-10% of the sale value of all domains sold via eBay will be donated to an elected charity.
+Welcome to a collection of Original and Unique Domain Names which are available to buy now, make a bid for, or lease.
+Simply click the domains name, to be taken to its Landing Page; where you can make an offer, or purchase the Domain, via Sedo or eBay and enquire about leasing.
+10% of the sale value of all domain names sold via eBay will be donated to an elected charity.

 Brooking and Consultancy Enquiries: